- Company’s Blog

 Finally, washers also have internal hoses that connect the inlet valve to the tub.
 A bad internal hose will create a leak during the fill portion of the cycle.
 Make sure your washer is unplugged, and access the interior of the cabinet by opening it at the top (follow your instruction manual for more details).
 Inspect the internal hose system for signs of wear, tear, cracking, or abrasion. hose would create a leak during the fill cycle.
 Access the tub inlet by lifting the main top or removing the cabinet and inspect the hoses for signs of abrasion or cracking.
 Check for loose connections, as well.
 If any part of the hose looks worn out or broken, it may be time to replace.
 While you’re inside the unit, it may be helpful to look for signs of leaking and water from other components, as well.

-a washing machine that drains the water from the tub.
+A washing machine that drains the water from the tub.
 The pump can be either belt driven, direct drive or may be a separate electric pump.
 The pump will have an outlet or drain hose, an inlet from the tub and may have a circulating hose outlet as well.
 If you have water leaking from the washer during a wash or drain cycle, check the area of the drain pump.
 Look for signs of a loose hose clamp or a leaking hose connected to the pump first.
 If the leak is originating from the pump then a replacement is necessary.
+Asle check water level switch.
 The drain pump is normally located on the base frame or attached to the drive motor and may be accessed by removing the front or rear panel on most washers.
 Disconnect power to the appliance before attempting service.

 Water Inlet Valve